 Riding on the highest level of electric assistance

-As this is an electric bike, why cannot one just ride in the highest or lowest level of assistance and forget about shifting the assistance levels altogether?
+As this is an electric bike, why cannot one just ride at the highest or at the lowest level of electric assistance all the time and forget about shifting the assistance levels altogether?
 As if it was a single-speed e-bike, but using max electric power, for example?

 Generally speaking, there is nothing wrong with riding this way.
 And you may well choose to do so until you decide to use other electric assistance levels.
 There are some points to consider, however: